Marketa Lazarová: Soundtrack

 The music for Marketa Lazarová was composed by Zdeněk Liška.
 It is based on medieval composition.
-There are motives of Gregorian chant.
+There are motifs of Gregorian chant.
 The music emphasizes the conflict between the Christian and the Pagan world.

 The soundtrack was released in 1996 as part of edition by publishers Zóna and Bonton Music.

 In 2015, Petr Ostrouch was permitted by Liška's descendants to make a concert of music from Marketa Lazarová.
 It was held on 9 October 2015 at Karlín.
 It was part of the musical festival Struny podzimu and a recording was released as a double album in 2018.

 Differences between the film and novel

 The film is based on Vladislav Vančura's novel of the same name.
 The film isn't a faithful adaptation and there are many differences.
 The film includes some elements from Obrazy z dějin národa českého that weren't present in the Marketa Lazarová novel.
 The character of Monk Bernard and the unrealised Royal Pictures originate from Obrazy z dějin národa českého.

 The novel wasn't a historically accurate capture of the age of setting.
-The film tries to be more historically accurate wanted to capture the world of 13th century.
+The film tries to be more historically accurate to the world of 13th century.
 It was visible in the Royal Pictures that was to be set at the Royal Court of Wenceslaus I of Bohemia.

 Another major difference is that Alexandra's fate is left unresolved in the film.
 This was caused by the removal of the Royal Pictures that would include her trial at the royal court and suicide.